ctphoenix/Python-Course-Material/chapter6.md

 In this homework, we have prepared step-by-step instructions for you on how to prepare plots in Bokeh, a library designed for simple interactive plotting.
 We will demonstrate Bokeh by continuing the analysis of Scotch whiskies.

 *** =instructions
-- Let's define a list `correlation_colors` for distillery pairs that make it clear what the patterns are.
-Low correlations will be white, and high correlations will be a distinct color for distilleries from the same group, and gray otherwise.  `correlations` is a matrix with rows and columns corresponding to distilleries, and matrix values coresponding to the correlation of the row/column pair.
-Edit the code to define `correlation_colors` for each distillery pair to have input `'white'` then their correlation is less than 0.7.
+- Let's define a list `correlation_colors`.
+Low correlations will be white, and high correlations will be a distinct color for distilleries from the same group, and gray otherwise.  `correlations` is a two-dimensional `np.array` with both rows and columns corresponding to distilleries and elements corresponding to the correlation of each row/column pair.
+Edit the code to define `correlation_colors` for each distillery pair to have input `'white'` if their correlation is less than 0.7.
 - `whisky.Group` is a `pandas` dataframe column consisting of distillery group memberships.
 For distillery pairs with correlation greater than 0.7, if they share the same whisky group, use the corresponding color from `cluster_colors`.
-- Otherwise, define the `correlation_colors` value for that distillery pair as `'lightgray'`.
+Otherwise, define the `correlation_colors` value for that distillery pair as `'lightgray'`.

 *** =hint
 - You can index the `(i,j)` distillery pair of `correlations` using `correlations[i,j]`.
 How can you test if this value is less than 0.7?
-- You can find the group membership of distillery `i` or `j` using `whisky.Group[i]` or `whisky.Group[j]`.
-How can you test for their equality?
+- You can find the group membership of distillery `i` using `whisky.Group[i]`.

 *** =pre_exercise_code
 ```{python}